← Back to Blog

 To accelerate the development of large-scale projects, we recommend utilizing platforms such as Shakudo to provide a fully managed environment for building and deploying AI applications.
 By integrating LangChain with Shakudo, teams can focus more on innovation and less on managing resources, resulting in faster and more efficient project execution.

-Semantic Kernel is another framework developed by Microsoft that integrates AI capabilities into traditional software development.
+Semantic Kernel is a framework developed by Microsoft that integrates AI capabilities into traditional software development.
 The core strength of Semantic Kernel lies in its ability to integrate AI-driven components seamlessly into existing applications, allowing for advanced functionalities such as natural language understanding, dynamic decision-making, and task automation.
+Note: Semantic Kernel has been absorbed into Microsoft Agent Framework (MAF) as its core orchestration layer.
+While standalone packages continue to receive updates, MAF is now the recommended path for new enterprise projects within the Microsoft ecosystem.

 Semantic Kernel offers enterprise-grade language flexibility through its comprehensive support for Python, C#, and Java development environments.
 This cross-language compatibility, combined with robust security protocols for legacy system integration and sophisticated workflow orchestration capabilities, positions it as a strategic choice for organizations building production-ready AI applications at scale.